xguse/movingthelamppost/2013/04/15/blogging_my_dissertation.rst

 If you liked what you just read and want to read more as it comes out: `subscribe to the rss feed <http://feeds.feedburner.com/MovingTheLamppost>`_!

 .. author:: default
-.. categories:: my dissertation
+.. categories:: My Dissertation
-.. tags:: my dissertation, my research, open science
+.. tags:: My Dissertation, My Research, open science
 .. comments::